How to implement Clean Architecture in Go (Golang)

 If you haven’t read Accelerate yet, I highly recommend it.
 The book presents scientific evidence on methods leading to high performance in development teams.
 The approach I describe is not only based on our experiences but also mentioned throughout the book.

 The pattern is not only an excellent way to start a project but also helpful when refactoring a poorly designed application.
 I focus on the latter in this post.
-I show refactoring of a real application, so it should be clear how to apply similar changes in your projects.
+I show the refactoring of a real application, so it should be clear how to apply similar changes in your projects.

 • a standard structure, so it’s easy to find your way in the project,